STS-68: October 7, 1994 (Flight Day 8)

+October 8, 1994 (Flight Day 9)

-On Saturday, 8 October 1994 at 5 am CDT, STS-68 MCC Status Report # 15 reports: As Endeavours seventh mission in space reaches the home stretch, scientific observations turn to the gathering of near three-dimensional views of various sites around the world to better understand climatic changes.
+On Saturday, October 8, 1994, at 5 am CDT, STS-68 MCC Status Report # 15 reports: As Endeavours seventh mission in space reaches the home stretch, scientific observations turn to the gathering of near three-dimensional views of various sites around the world to better understand climatic changes.
 The six crew members discussed the mission and the future of radar observations of the Earth during a news conference this morning.

 The radar array aboard the shuttle began a series of observations above volcanoes, glaciers and other sites designed to create 3-D images.
 These spaceborne radar images, produced regularly on a long-term basis, eventually could provide scientists with insight into movements of the Earth's surface as small as a fraction of an inch.

 Such close monitoring may allow scientists to detect pre-eruptive changes in volcanoes and movements in fault lines that precede earthquakes, providing an early warning of imminent natural hazards.
 Other future applications could include tracking the rate of global warming by monitoring the movement of glaciers and the tracking of floods and mudslides.

 Earlier this morning, Mission Specialist Dan Bursch took a break from his work to provide a television tour of the crew's orbital home office, explaining the shuttle's displays, controls, computers and cameras, as well as living accommodations.

+October 9, 1994 (Flight Day 10)

-On Sunday, 9 October 1994 at 9 am CDT, STS-68 MCC Status Report # 16 reports: It has seemed like deja vu on board Endeavour as the crew spent much of the last 24 hours precisely repeating many Space Radar Laboratory observations to provide scientists with duplicate images for highly accurate three-dimensional maps of volcanoes, glaciers and other phenomena.
+On Sunday, October 9, 1994, at 9 am CDT, STS-68 MCC Status Report # 16 reports: It has seemed like deja vu on board Endeavour as the crew spent much of the last 24 hours precisely repeating many Space Radar Laboratory observations to provide scientists with duplicate images for highly accurate three-dimensional maps of volcanoes, glaciers and other phenomena.

 Overnight, Mission Specialists Jeff Wisoff and Steve Smith replaced one of three payload recorders which malfunctioned yesterday.
 The procedure, which the two astronauts trained for prior to the mission, was completed in about an hour and a half.
 Although only two of the payload high data rate recorders were functioning, the planned observations by the radar lab were not interrupted.
 The two recorders alone were sufficient for retaining the radar data obtained during the overnight shift of astronauts Smith, Dan Bursch and Tom Jones.

 Small engine firings by Endeavour late yesterday aligned the spacecraft's trajectory to within an estimated 20 m of what had been planned when the spacecraft's orbit was lowered on Friday.
 This permits the precise repeat observations by the radar.

 During the night, Bursch and Smith took a break from their environmental studies to talk with KGO Radio in San Francisco.
 The interview included phone-in questions from area children.